TheOdinProject/curriculum/javascript/organizing-js/objects-constructors.md

 myObject[variable] // this is equivalent to myObject['property'] and returns 'Value!'
 ~~~

-If you are feeling rusty on using objects, now might be a good time to go back and review the content in [__Fundamentals 5__](https://www.theodinproject.com/courses/foundations/lessons/fundamentals-part-5) from our JavaScript 101 course.
+If you are feeling rusty on using objects, now might be a good time to go back and review the content in [__Fundamentals 5__](https://www.theodinproject.com/courses/foundations/lessons/fundamentals-part-5) from our JavaScript Basics course.

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following: